alexvsav/unit-testing-action/README.md

 <img alt="Ponicode Logo_product_hunt" target="_blank" src="https://uploads-ssl.webflow.com/5f85a5ab7da846bd78f988af/5fbedb0ac44e97553238dde5_Couv%20readme-Ponicode%20Unit%20Test.png"/>

-# Christmas disclaimer 🎅
+# Disclaimer 🦄

-Ho ho oh?, Ponicode Unit Test is not currently available.
+Oh no 😱, Ponicode Unit Test is not currently available.
-Our GitHub Action is getting a facelift for the new year and the Ponicode elves are working hard to bring it back online.
+Our GitHub Action is getting a facelift and the Ponicode team is working hard to bring it back online.
 We promise you that it will be more beautiful than ever.
+You can continue using Ponicode in VS Code for free.
+Our unique unit test generating AI is available as a VS Code extension for you to create unit tests twice faster than ever.
+Go to [www.ponicode.com](https://ponicode.com) to get started.
 We apologize for the disturbance it might cause on your code quality journey and we hope we will forgive us for it.
-Ponicode Unit Test GitHub Action will be back live early January!
-Get ready for it.
-Meanwhile you can start automating your unit tests with our VS Code extension available for free on [www.ponicode.com](https://ponicode.com) or in the VS Code Marketplace.
 If you have any questions please shoot us a message at ping(at)ponicode.com and we will get back to you asap.

 # 🦄 Automatically writes unit tests for your project 🦄